What do you do when you need to pack some leftovers for work? Or cover over that bowl full of food in the fridge?

 Cling film is lightweight, versatile and ideal for keeping your home and kitchen fresh and pristine.
 Now, as with most kitchen essentials, we often don’t think too much about how cling film is made and what its impact on the environment might be.

-Why is normal cling film bad for the environment?
+The truth is that yes cling film is bad for the environment.

 The main issue with plastic cling film comes down to the materials it’s made out of: mainly polyvinyl chloride (PVC) or, in some cases, other types of plastic.

-While other thin plastic films like bread bags and shopping bags can be recycled if brought to your local recycling centre, cling film cannot be recycled at all.
+While other thin plastic films, like bread bags, shopping bags and bubble wrap, can technically be recycled if brought to your local recycling centre, cling film cannot be recycled at all.

 The reason for this is because it is so thin and flexible that it just clogs up the machinery.
 The only place cling film will end up is in the landfill after just one use.
 Not good for the environment at all.